Fakir Alamgir

-Life
+Early life

 After the Bangladesh Liberation War in 1971, he emerged as a Gono Sangeet (inspiration songs for the masses) singer.
 Some of his notable songs are "O Sokhina", "Shantahar", "Nelson Mandela", "Naam Tar Chhilo John Henry" and "Banglar Comrade Bondhu".
-He was awarded Ekushey Padak in 1999 by the Government of Bangladesh.

 Career

 Alamgir started his music career in 1966.
 He played his role as a singer in 1969 uprising in East Pakistan.

-Alamgir worked with Swadhin Bangla Betar Kendra during the Liberation War.
+Alamgir worked with Swadhin Bangla Betar Kendra during the liberation war in 1971.